danogurtsov/uniswap_v2_parser/README.md

 # How to run:

 - indicate your Endpoint to Mainnet, indicate your Etherscan API key inside "basics.py"
-- run scripts separately as brownie scripts or python scripts
+- run scripts separately as either brownie scripts or python scripts

 # Requirements: